 An interpreter who is accompanying a visitor who is deaf or hard of hearing in order to interpret for that deaf visitor is admitted free.
 During Deaf Awareness Days, sign language interpreters take part in public presentations.
 With two weeks' advance notice, interpreters are available upon request.
 For more information, contact the special customer liaison.

-A public TTY phone is located off of the lobby of Pier 3.
+A public TTY phone is located off of the lobby of Blue Wonders.
 All public phones are equipped with amplification mechanisms.

 TTY Phone Line

 Visitors can contact the Aquarium on the TTY line at 410-727-3022.

 Services for Visitors Who Are Blind or Partially Sighted

 Audio Wireless Tour